Aliases for ADCY3 Gene

 GeneCards Summary for ADCY3 Gene

 ADCY3 (Adenylate Cyclase 3) is a Protein Coding gene.
-Diseases associated with ADCY3 include restrictive cardiomyopathy.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
+Diseases associated with ADCY3 include Body Mass Index Quantitative Trait Locus 19 and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
 An important paralog of this gene is ADCY5.

 Catalyzes the formation of the signaling molecule cAMP in response to G-protein signaling.
 Participates in signaling cascades triggered by odorant receptors via its function in cAMP biosynthesis.
 Required for the perception of odorants.
 Required for normal sperm motility and normal male fertility.
 Plays a role in regulating insulin levels and body fat accumulation in response to a high fat diet.